microsoft/ai-developer/Labs/lab-02.md

 <summary><strong>Python</strong></summary>

 1. Navigate to `Python>src` directory and open **.env** file.
-1. Navigate to AI Foundry Portal and on Overview page select Azure OpenAI Sercie and copy the endpoint.
+1. Navigate to AI Foundry Portal and on Overview page select Azure OpenAI Service and copy the endpoint.
 1. Paste it besides `AZURE_OPENAI_ENDPOINT`.
     >Note:- Ensure that every value in the **.env** file is enclosed in **double quotes (")**.
 1. Copy the API key from AI Foundry Portal and paste it besides `AZURE_OPENAI_API_KEY`.